ExodusMovement/asana-actions/README.md

 By default no action additional action will be taken when the PR is opened and the task will be closed when the PR is merged.
 Use inputs
 `on_open_action` and `on_merge_action` to customize this.
 The keyword `CLOSE` is used to close the task, the keyword `MOVE_TO_SECTION <SectionId>` where `<SectionId>` is the gid of the section to target, will move the Asana task to a new section.

+You can also merge multiple tasks by separating them with comma using the same format `!1234,3456,7890` e.g `doc: document third party integrations !7212,7213,7214`

 To obtain the gid of a section you can use:

 ```